owhite/balancing-robot-notes/DOCS/PID_position.md

 ## What is actually needed is an inverted pendulum.

+In short: a free-spinning motor under no load is just a wiring check.
+An inverted pendulum on the motor shaft is a true physics test of acontroller.

+Because:
 - The critical state is body angle (θ) and its rate (θ̇).
 - Encoders on free-spinning wheels don’t give body tilt; an IMU is normally used.
 - The new plan: inverted pendulum test rig